 If you have been granted a residence permit as a researcher or according to the Pay Limit Scheme or the Fast Track Schemes pay limit track specific rules apply:

-With a permit as Reseacher, or according to the Pay Limit Scheme or Fast Track Scheme, your job content can change within the same university or company without you having to apply for a new work permit.
-For example, this applies if you are promoted or if your place of work changes within the company.
-Salary and employment conditions must, however, still correspond to the Danish standards.
+With a permit as a researcher or based on the Pay Limit Scheme or Fast Track Scheme, your job content can change within the same university or company without you having to apply for a new work permit, e.g. if you are promoted or if your research project is changing.

-On the Pay Limit Scheme and the Fast Track Pay Limit your salary must continue to fulfill the pay limit demand.
+Your salary and employment conditions must, however, still correspond to Danish standards.
+If you hold a permit under the Pay Limit Scheme and the Fast Track Pay Limit track your salary must also continue to meet the pay limit requirement.

-If your salary or other employment terms are deminished or deteriorated you must inform SIRI.
+If your salary or other employment terms are diminished or deteriorated you must inform SIRI.